Christian Community Development

 A restaurant, bookstore, gift shop, concert venue, theatre, art gallery,

-and gathering place for "innocent conversation," Christian worship, and community
+and gathering place for conversation, Christian worship, and community

 community birthed by Church of the Saviour.
-Church of the Savior, "an ecumenical
+An ecumenical

-O'Connor describe Gordon Cosby's vision of life together in Christian community:
+O'Connor describes Gordon Cosby's vision of life together in Christian

-Call to Commitment and Journey Inward, Journey Outward.
+Call to Commitment and in Journey Inward, Journey Outward.

 Windows